dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 included in the example contract definition file.

-Step 1: Start Sawtooth Sabre with Docker
+Step 1: Start Sawtooth Smart with Docker
 ----------------------------------------

-In this step, you will start a Sawtooth node that is running a validator, REST API, and three transaction processors: Settings, IntegerKey (intkey), and Sabre.
+In this step, you will start a Sawtooth node that is running a validator, REST API, and three transaction processors: Settings, IntegerKey (intkey), and Smart.

 1. Open a terminal window on your system.

 #.
-Go to the top-level ``sawtooth-sabre`` directory and run the following
+Go to the top-level ``sawtooth-smart`` directory and run the following
    command:

    .. code-block:: console